 The divine purposes of God are often hidden from mankind, not only because His thoughts and His ways are far higher than ours, but also because our ability to understand is often limited to our own natural experiences in life.
 We are however able to gain meaningful insights into His purposes and plans by identifying those areas that the Bible reveals are Sacred, Holy, and Precious to God.

-This teaching will identify 3 things that God considers very special within the world, so special in fact that His divine purposes and plans are centred around them.
+This teaching will identify 3 things that God considers very special within the world, so special that His divine purposes and plans are centered around them.

 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”
 So God created man in His own image; in the image of God He created him; male and female He created them.
 Then God blessed them, and God said to them, “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.”

 3 Things That Are Sacred To God

 God alone has the ability to create Life and to give the gift of Life to those whom He chooses.
 Life is Sacred because it comes from God.

 God chose Marriage as the way for those to whom He had given life, to fill the earth and subdue it.
 Marriage is Sacred because God instituted it for mankind.

 3. The Church

 The Church is the vessel chosen by God to bring the knowledge of salvation to mankind.